Finch-API/finch-docs/docs/Development-Guides/Providers.md

 **these assisted providers are [**Pay Enabled**](../Product-Guides/Assisted-Connect-Flow.md#for-you), meaning initial connection time for connections that require pay is 14 days instead of 6 weeks*

 ***these providers are [**Assisted Benefits Enabled**](../Product-Guides/Benefits-API.md#Using-benefit-metadata), meaning Finch has connected to the system already and is configured to support the system, including having mapped the benefits supported in the system*

+****ADP Workforce Now will function as an Assisted flow in Finch Connect.
+This means the employer will follow normal Assisted Connect instructions to authorize access.
+Once the Connect flow is completed, ADP WFN will function as a normal, automated connection with one caveat: until the first Data Sync is completed, Finch will serve a 202 response for any request for ADP WFN data.
+For more information see the [Data Syncs](../Development-Guides/Data-Syncs.md) page.*

 <!--
 type: tab